 What do I need to prepare before the piercing?

-- Please read my entire Piercing Information page!
+- Please read my entire Piercing Guide!
 It will inform you of my method, jewellery, downsizing, recovery, and pricing.

 - Please read my Aftercare Guide before your visit so I can answer your questions in person during our appointment.